-- (1) For the purposes of exercising the jurisdiction conferred by any other rule on a single judge, a single judge has jurisdiction - (a) to make a decision on the application of a party or on the judge's own initiative; - (b) to decide an application on the basis of the documents filed and without listing it for hearing; - (c) to make a decision on the judge's own initiative on the basis of the documents filed and without requiring the parties to attend a hearing; - (d) to hear and decide an application in the absence of any party other than the applicant; - (e) to order some or all of the parties to an application to do one or more of the following in respect of the application, or any aspect of it specified by the judge - - (i) to file, before a date set by the judge, any document specified by the judge that the judge considers will or may facilitate the application being conducted and concluded efficiently, economically and expeditiously;
+- (1) For the purposes of exercising the jurisdiction conferred by any other rule on a single judge, a single judge has jurisdiction - (a) to make a decision on the application of a party or on the judge's own initiative; - (b) to decide an application on the basis of the documents filed and without listing it for hearing;

-- (ii) to appear and make oral submissions on a date set by the judge; - (f) to limit the time a party has to make oral submissions at a hearing before a single judge. - (2) If a single judge makes a decision on the basis of the documents filed without requiring the parties to attend a hearing, rule 19 applies.
+- (c) to make a decision on the judge's own initiative on the basis of the documents filed and without requiring the parties to attend a hearing; - (d) to hear and decide an application in the absence of any party other than the applicant; - (e) to order some or all of the parties to an application to do one or more of the following in respect of the application, or any aspect of it specified by the judge - (i) to file, before a date set by the judge, any document specified by the judge that the judge considers will or may facilitate the application being conducted and concluded efficiently, economically and expeditiously; - (ii) to appear and make oral submissions on a date set by the judge; - (f) to limit the time a party has to make oral submissions at a hearing before a single judge.; - (g) to order some or all of the parties to an appeal to attend a hearing. - (2) If a single judge makes a decision on the basis of the documents filed without requiring the parties to attend a hearing, rule 19 applies.